boujuan/SatSolarIrradiance_estimationFPS/README.md

   - `data/samos/`: This folder contains the ship data files in NetCDF format.
   - `data/processed/`: This folder stores processed data files, such as interpolated satellite data and combined ship data in CSV format.
 - `figures/`: This folder contains generated plots and visualizations.
+- `docs/`: This folder contains some helping documentation of the project.

 ### Dependencies